Work / Linkrunner — Marketing Website

 Key solutions

-I designed marketing pages that led with clear benefits ("Track every click, know what works") rather than technical features.
-Each page focused on solving specific customer problems with clear examples.
+I designed the landing page structure to lead with clear benefits ("Track every click, know what works") rather than technical features.
+Each section focused on solving specific customer problems with visual examples and clear explanations that avoided jargon.

 Impact

-The marketing website improved conversion rates by helping potential customers understand Linkrunner's value proposition more quickly.
-User testing showed that visitors could explain what the platform did after viewing just the homepage.
-The analytics dashboard received positive feedback for being approachable without sacrificing functionality.
-Users reported feeling more confident using analytics data to make decisions.
-The clear, benefit-focused language helped Linkrunner differentiate in a competitive market.
+The marketing website improved conversion rates by helping potential customers understand Linkrunner's value proposition quickly.
+User testing showed that visitors could explain what the platform did after viewing the homepage, and the interactive elements helped demonstrate capabilities without requiring sign-up.
+The benefit-focused language and interactive demonstrations helped Linkrunner differentiate in a competitive market by making link management concepts accessible to non-technical audiences.

 What I learned